Skip to Content

-How to Care for Your Special Hand Knit Socks
+How to Wash and Care for Hand Knit Wool Socks

 A bowl full of pastel socks and soap suds on a white marble countertop.
 These hand knit socks require a little care, but this guide lays it all out for you.